The 19th Annual Diabetes Ride

 Welcome to the Diabetes Ride!

-Anyone may participate in this event.
+Anyone may participate in this trail ride.
 We encourage all of our participants to collect pledges for their ride and turn them in on the day of the ride.
+If you collect more than $175 in pledges, you ride for FREE!
 We often have riders that collect more than $500 in pledges—sometimes as much as several thousand dollars!
 That money is put to great use and is much appreciated by the staff at IDYP!
 Read more about IDYP and the Hodia Camp programs at www.hodia.org.

 How to Play & Win

 Registration this year is $35 and is mandatory for all adult riders.
 Registration for kids 12 and under is just $15.
 The registration fee includes a raffle ticket & BBQ dinner with a no-host Beer/Wine Garden, and an official Diabetes Ride t-shirt.

 - Register online and pay the ride fee OR use our software to raise pledges online

 to reach more people.
 When you register online, you'll have the opportunity to send emails to your family, friends and co-workers to help raise pledges.
 The person who raises the most money recevies a Grand Prize!

 Day of the Ride

 - Plan on packing your own CHAIRS for seating to eat and enjoy the awards ceremony.